a-brhian/GW_article/README.md

 and \* is the acronym from aerodrome.

-The ´input_sample´ is was file with following arguments:
+The ´input_sample´ is an file with text archives which have following arguments:

 - YEAR (YYYY)
 - Height minimum